nateforsyth/nateforsyth.github.io/_posts/2019-05-17-typescript-and-javascript-not-playing-nicely-spfx-react.md

 tags: [javascript, typescript, jquery, spfx, sharepoint framework, sharepoint, react]
 ---

-SharePoint Search is in a state of flux.
+**For some background**: SharePoint Search is in a state of flux.
 Microsoft have been updating the DOM of modern SharePoint regularly over the last 6 months.

 We have (had) a solution whereby we intercept the user's actions with the Search box on modern SharePiint Sites, note the arrow in the image below: